 You can also use our FREE AdsReport tool for getting insights into your Facebook Ads performances (without going nuts).

 From the Inbox

-Sometimes you need to check in with people who have made comments or sent you messages on your social profiles.
+Sometimes, you need to check in with people who commented or sent you messages on your social profiles.
 Using our tagging feature, you can keep track of them easily.

 From the Fan/Follower Profile